Communication of the Boards Decision

 As with the original proposal, you should submit the revised proposal to firstname.lastname@example.org

 Noncompliance will result in the termination of the study and could result in future submissions being denied.
+The IRB is required to report violations of the Common Rule regulations and internal policies and procedures to the Office of Human Research Protections.

 Further, complaints or questions regarding compliance with this Policy should be directed to the Chair of the Board.
 Such reports will lead to an investigation and may be cause for suspension or termination of IRB approval for the project.